 Life insurance enjoys some great tax benefits.

-The most known tax benefit of life insurance is the death benefit is not taxed to the beneficiary.
-In rare circumstances the death benefit may be taxed against the deceased’s estate, but the beneficiary receives the death benefit payout income tax free.
+Life insurance’s most known tax benefit is the death benefit, which is not taxed to the beneficiary.
+In rare circumstances, the death benefit may be taxed against the deceased’s estate, but the beneficiary receives the death benefit payout income tax-free.

-Further, cash value growth in the policy is tax deferred.
-You can withdraw up to the basis in the policy with no tax ramifications.
+Further, cash value growth in the policy is tax-deferred.
+You can withdraw up to the basis of the policy with no tax ramifications.

-You can also borrow against the cash value and the life insurance loan is not taxed.
+You can also borrow against the cash value; the life insurance loan is not taxed.

-Also, dividend received from the insurance company are considered a return of premium, and are similarly not taxable.
+Also, dividends received from the insurance company are considered a return of premium and are similarly not taxable.

 3. Compound Interest

-The cash value in your policy grows with true compaound interest.
-What we mean by “true” is that the cash value grows without any interruption.
+The cash value in your policy grows with true compound interest.
+What we mean by “true” is that the cash value grows without interruption.

-Further, even when you borrow against the cash value in your policy, the cash value continues to grow in your policy.
+Further, even when you borrow against the cash value in your policy, the cash value continues growing.

-But the cash value still remains in your policy, and still earns interest, plus any dividends.
+But the cash value remains in your policy and still earns interest and dividends.

-So, even when you are using your cash value elsewhere, compound interest is till doing its magic in your policy.
+So, even when you are using your cash value elsewhere, compound interest is still doing its magic in your policy.

 Free Infinite Banking Webinar